Producer: Psion, 16K

 The first versions for other computers, variously called Puckman, Gobbleman and Scoffer, arrived shortly afterwards and since then new versions have been released almost every month.

 The game adheres as closely as possible to the original and the limited graphics of the ZX-81 do not matter much.
 One snag with playing the game on the ZX-81 is the membrane keyboard.
-Moving a Pacman round the screen using it can be difficult but not impossible.
+Moving a Pacman around the screen using it can be difficult but not impossible.

-At the beginning of Zuckman the ghosts speed on their victim and if you panic trying to find the keys and do n0t press them properly you are liable to lose a Pacman or crash the machine.
+At the beginning of Zuckman the ghosts speed on their victim and if you panic trying to find the keys and do not press them properly you are liable to lose a Pacman or crash the machine.
 Once you have a fair idea of the game, however, it is surprising how quickly you can move the Pacman around.

 Zuckman is available for £5.95 on the 16K ZX-81 and Spectrum.
 Super Glooper is a version of Pacman, also for the 16K ZX-81, which is retailed by Sinclair Research.
 Glooper's task is slightly different from normal.
 Instead of gorging himself with power pills he has to paint the maze.
 Obviously the ghosts will not tolerate Glooper's antics - perhaps they do not like the smell of paint.
 The ghosts will try to kill Glooper as usual but if he can get round the maze and paint all the walls you have won.